 Ohio Physician Shortage Facts

-Physician supply lags patient demand nationally and across Ohio.
+Physician supply lags behind patient demand nationally and across Ohio.
 As supply falls, patients wait longer to see a doctor, and doctors burn out.

 The U.S. is projected to have 120,000 too few doctors nationally.1,2,3